 If you are owed compensation because you fell downstairs at work, because of negligence on the part of your employer, you may want to consider making a no win no fee claim.
 Making a no win no fee claim means that you will not have to pay an upfront solicitor’s fee.
 Instead, your solicitor will charge you a success fee if they win your compensation claim.
 If your case is not successful, you will not have to pay your success fee, so there’s less financial risk involved for you.

-To learn more about the benefits of making a no win no fee claim, call Accident Claims UK today to speak to an advisor.
-If we can see that you are eligible for compensation, a no win no fee solicitor will start working on your case.
+To learn more about the benefits of making a no win no fee claim, call Accident Claims UK today.
+You can speak to an advisor to see that you are eligible for compensation.
+If so, a no win no fee solicitor will start working on your case.

 Accident Claims UK can provide you with a knowledgeable lawyer to handle your accident at work claim.
 If you have legitimate grounds to claim compensation, we can offer you the following: